GabeScott/standard-works-vault/General Conference/1990 April - Rise to a Larger Vision of the Work.md

 Now, brethren and sisters, I invite you to look beyond the narrow boundaries of your own wards and rise to the larger vision of this, the work of God.
 We have a challenge to meet, a work to do beyond the comprehension of any of us—that is, to assist our Heavenly Father to save His sons and daughters of all generations, both the living and the dead, to work for the salvation not only of those in the Church, but for those presently outside, wherever they may be.
 No body of people on the face of the earth has received a stronger mandate from the God of heaven than have we of this Church.

 You have entrusted some of us with a heavy responsibility.
 God, our Eternal Father, likewise has so entrusted us.
 We are ever mindful of this.
 We pray for you, and we know that you pray for us.
 Please know that we love you, and accept our gratitude for the love you show for us.
-As servants of the Lord, endowed with His holy priesthood, we bless you that as you walk in faith and faithfulness, the windows of heaven may be opened and that there may be showered upon you those precious gifts which come from the God of heaven, who is our Eternal Father, and His divine Son, who is our Redeemer and who declared, “Seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you.”
-(Matt.
-6:33.)
+As servants of the Lord, endowed with His holy priesthood, we bless you that as you walk in faith and faithfulness, the windows of heaven may be opened and that there may be showered upon you those precious gifts which come from the God of heaven, who is our Eternal Father, and His divine Son, who is our Redeemer and who declared, “Seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you.” ([[Matthew 6.33|Matt.
+6:33]].)

 This is the work of the Almighty.
 Let us never forget that.
 It is the work of His Son, our Savior.
 Of this I testify as I invoke these blessings upon you in the name of Jesus Christ, amen.